juev/awesome-stars/README.md

 ## [Others](id:others)

+- [brave/goggles-quickstart](https://github.com/brave/goggles-quickstart) – Educational material to learn about Goggles and how to create your own.
 - [tweag/awesome-learning-haskell](https://github.com/tweag/awesome-learning-haskell) – A collection of resources which were useful to Tweagers for learning Haskell and its various aspects
 - [rootkit-io/awesome-malware-development](https://github.com/rootkit-io/awesome-malware-development) – Organized list of my malware development resources
 - [spencerpauly/awesome-notion](https://github.com/spencerpauly/awesome-notion) – A curated list of awesome Notion related things.